rkapl123/DBAddin/docs/README.md

 ```

 Explanation:
+*   `charBeforeDBnameConfigDoc`: setting that indicates the first character in the `specialConfigStoreFolders`, this is needed for documentation of config entries fetched from folder set in `ConfigStoreFolder`**N** which is provided by ConfigDocQuery, see also [Viewing Database documentation with configurations](DBFuncs.md)
 *   `CmdTimeout`: the default timeout for a command to execute.
 *   `CnnTimeout`: the default timeout for connecting.
 *   `ConfigSelect`**Postfix**: Use this template instead of standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
 The respective Table is being replaced into `!Table!`.
 Add **Postfix** to make different choices, the preferred choice is given in next setting.